deepakrajpurushothaman/deepakrajpurushothaman/README.md

 ## About me :man:

 I am someone who is constantly  looking for problems to solve.
-I have expertise in building functional and safe functions for automated driving and electric vehicle.
+I have expertise in building functional and safe solutions for automated driving and electric vehicle.
 Extremely motivated to transform way we live, way we work and way we MOVE.
 I am confident in my ability to dream of interesting ideas and bring them to reality.

 ## Areas of Research :computer: